thermeon/project-guidelines/README.md

     > Most API providers use a small subset HTTP status codes.
 For example, the Google GData API uses only 10 status codes, Netflix uses 9, and Digg, only 8.
 Of course, these responses contain a body with additional information.There are over 70 HTTP status codes.
 However, most developers don't have all 70 memorized.
 So if you choose status codes that are not very common you will force application developers away from building their apps and over to wikipedia to figure out what you're trying to tell them. [read more...](https://apigee.com/about/blog/technology/restful-api-design-what-about-errors)

-* Provide total numbers of resources in your response
+* Provide total numbers of resources in your response where possible
-* Accept `limit` and `offset` parameters
+* Accept `limit` and `start` parameters

 * The amount of data the resource exposes should also be taken into account.
-The API consumer doesn't always need the full representation of a resource.Use a fields query parameter that takes a comma separated list of fields to include:
+The API consumer doesn't always need the full representation of a resource.
-    ```
-    GET /student?fields=id,name,age,class
-    ```

 * Pagination, filtering, and sorting don’t need to be supported from start for all resources.
 Document those resources that offer filtering and sorting.

 <a name="api-security"></a>